 T. Colin Campbell, author of The China Study, states, "Here is the hopeful – even revolutionary – idea.
 People can defend themselves against the worst effects of the COVID-19 infection, and help flatten the curve of hospitalizations, by strengthening their immune systems through their food choices."

 Take steps today to protect yourself from the worst effects of COVID-19 and help keep the curve of hospitalizations flattened so we can restart the economy.
-Sign up today for the FREE Global 10-Day Jumpstart Challenge – an online program offering seminars, daily emails, cooking videos, interactive discussions with medical doctors and more – kicks off May 10th.
+Sign up today for the next FREE Global 10-Day Jumpstart Challenge – an online program offering seminars, daily emails, cooking videos, interactive discussions with medical doctors and more.

 On December 30, 2019, Dr. Li Wenliang, an ophthalmologist at Wuhan Central Hospital in the Hubei province of China, messaged his fellow physicians, alerting them to the appearance of what he thought as SARS.Thirty-nine days later, after becoming infected with the very virus he tried to warn his colleagues about, he was dead at thirty-three.